 Live entertainment was provided by neighborhood groups: The Big Apple Chorus, Midtown Movement and Dance, a children's dance company and Ori Manea, a Polynesian dance troupe in which one of our trustees, May Fan, performs.

-Congresswoman Carolyn Maloney (Democrat, New York’s 12th District) also stopped by the street festival as well as Suraj Patel, who is running against her in the upcoming primary.
+Rep. Carolyn Maloney (Democrat, New York’s 12th District) also stopped by the street festival as well as Suraj Patel, who ran against her in the primary.

 As always, we are very grateful to the many, many volunteers who come together every year to make this Festival such an important neighborhood event.
 So many Murray Hill residents give unselfishly of their time that it is impossible to thank them all individually.

 This year, trustee Stein Berre coordinated with the New York City Department of Homeless Services and several of the homeless volunteered to help us during the set-up phase of the Festival.
 They were enormously helpful and we are truly grateful for their assistance and support in the neighborhood.

 We are also very grateful to our street festival sponsors: 7 Park Avenue, Bartow Insurance, Arlo Blocher, Interiors by John Chadwick, NYU Langone Health, The Lovett Company and Victoria Spagnola.